InteractiveComputerGraphics/SPlisHSPlasH/doc/file_format.md

 * isDynamic (bool): Defines if the body is static or dynamic.
 * isWall (bool): Defines if this is a wall.
 Walls are typically not rendered.
 This is the only difference.
 * color (vec4): RGBA color of the body.
+* mapInvert (bool): Invert the map when using density or volume maps, flips inside/outside (default: false)
+* mapThickness (float): Additional thickness of a volume or density map (default: 0.0)
+* mapResolution (vec3): Resolution of a volume or density map (defaut: [20,20,20])
+* samplingMode (int): Surface sampling mode.
+0 Poisson disk sampling, 1 Regular triangle sampling (default: 1).

 ## Fluid parameter block